GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 ### Set up a service account for database access

-The API Server needs to access a database.
+The API server needs to access a database.
 In this section, you create a service account for database access with GKE [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity), which is used by a PostgreSQL database that you create in the next section.
 This allows the [SQL Auth Proxy pod](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine) to connect to Cloud SQL through the service account.